 Tubeless-ready: Yes (can also be used as a clincher wheel)

 Accessories: padded wheel bag, tubeless rim tape, valves

 The distinguishing feature of this wheelset is the spoke count.
 Unlike other wheelsets that have only 20-24 spokes on the rims.
-This one has 28 spokes in both the wheels, which makes it ideal for heavy-loaded bikepacking, besides being ideal for heavy riders.
-As the spoke count of the rim is high, it can take up a maximum weight of 230 pounds.
+This one has 28 spokes in both wheels, which makes this wheelset ideal for heavy-loaded bikepacking on your gravel bike, besides being great for heavy riders.
+As the spoken count of the rim is high, it can take up a maximum weight of 230 pounds.

-The 20.3 mm internal width along with Bead Socket technology makes the rim best for tires 25-40 mm wide, which mean it is ideal for tarmac and light gravel.
+The 20.3 mm internal width along with Bead Socket technology makes the rim best for tires 25-40 mm wide, which means it is ideal for tarmac and light gravel.

-If we talk about the pressure, that should be around 110 PSI with a 25 mm tire and 55 PSI for a 40 mm tire.
+If we talk about the pressure, that should be around 110 PSI for a 25 mm tire and 55 PSI for a 40 mm tire.

 If you are more of a mountain climbing bike lover, it is best to buy a 650B wheelset.
 And we have got the best choice for you.

 The Reynolds ATR Disc wheelset has a 650B rim size that makes it a great option for loose tracks, dirt crumbs, and descents.
 If we talk about the rim width, the 23 mm internal width has the ability to adjust the 40 mm tire width.
 Moreover, it is one of the best 650b gravel wheelsets due to its improved comfort and awesome grip over the surface.

 One other cool thing about this wheelset is the disk brake compatibility when many competitor products come as a rim brake wheelset.
 The spoke count of both the wheels of the wheelset is 24 which allows for a balance between weight management and the overall weight of this tubeless wheelset.